ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Acknowledgments # {#acknowledgment}
 {: numbered="no"}

-Klaus Hartke provided substantial contribution in defining the resource model based on group collection and group configurations, as well as the interactions with the Group Manager using CoRAL.
+Klaus Hartke provided substantial contribution in defining the resource model based on group collection and group configurations.

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Carsten Bormann}}} and {{{Jim Schaad}}} for their comments and feedback.